Bon Appétit (song): Composition

 Katy Perry described her fifth album Witness as a "360-degree liberation" record, with "Bon Appétit" representing a "sexual liberation".
 She also called it a "pretty sexual" song that was part of "some of that good 'ol Katy Perry, fluffy stuff that you love so much".
-"Bon Appétit" is a disco-infused dance-pop, trap-pop, electronic and Euro disco song with a duration of 3 minutes and 47 seconds.
+"Bon Appétit" is a disco-infused dance-pop, trap-pop, electronic and Eurodisco song with a duration of 3 minutes and 47 seconds.
 According to Hugh McIntyre from Forbes, the track's rhythm features "breezy, summery, 90's-invoking vibes" and a beat that gradually builds, eventually becoming "undeniable".
-MTV writer Sasha Geffen calls the track "a smorgasbord" of double entrendres with food saying that "..."eating" can only mean two things", with Anna Gaca of Spin explicitly noting its connotations of oral sex.
+MTV writer Sasha Geffen calls the track "a smorgasbord" of double entrendres with food saying that "...'eating' can only mean two things", with Anna Gaca of Spin explicitly noting its connotations of oral sex.
 In the song, Perry sings "'Cause I'm all that you want, boy/All that you can have, boy/Got me spread like a buffet/Bon a, Bon appétit, baby".
 Christopher R. Weingarten of Rolling Stone found the song similar to the music of AC/DC.

 The song is written in the key of B♭ Phrygian with a tempo of 106 beats per minute in common time.
-Perry's vocals span from G♭3 to E5.
+Perry's vocals span from G♭3 to E♭5.
+The song was written by Perry and the Migos themselves, alongside Ferras and the song's producers, Max Martin, Shellback, and Oscar Holter.
+The song was recorded at MXM Studios and Unsub, both based in Los Angeles, and Wolf Cousins, based in Stockholm, Sweden.